romaricdrigon/Keypass-server/README.txt

 You have to set up a MySQL database.
 Then dump in 'database.sql' You have to edit its information in /application/config/database.php

+Then you have to set the server url in /application/config/config.php (you may want to take a deeper look at this file).

 Finaly, you have to edit /.htaccess, to set the correct RewriteBase (the name of the folder where the app is).